HEAL YOUR TRAUMA BRAIN: REPLACE HATE WITH LOVE | 928-890-4642

 • What about the COVID-19 vaccine?

-Catholic psychotherapy is not limited to the resolution of psychological conflicts that produce psychiatric symptoms.
-Catholic psychotherapy includes spiritual-based healing so that you may be able to make a full surrender to God, uniting your will with His.
+Real Catholic psychotherapy, however, is not limited to the resolution of psychological conflicts that produce psychiatric symptoms.
+Catholic psychotherapy includes spiritual-based healing so that you may be able to learn how to make a full surrender to God, uniting your will with His.
+Nevertheless, because I practice psychological and spiritual healing in the Catholic mystic tradition, rather than psychotherapy per se, my clients receive additional protections, such as privacy, safety, and grace, which are only some of the benefits of having a parent-figure and spiritual guide to assist them on their journey towards healing.

-Additionally, although I offer spiritual counsels as guidance to some of my Catholic, Christian, and other clients who are seeking God, it’s been my experience that most don’t actually desire the narrow road.
-So, I encourage you to read more about my spiritual counseling if you believe that you are ready.
+Additionally, although I offer spiritual counsels as guidance to some of my Catholic, Christian, and other clients who are seeking God, it’s been my experience that most don’t actually, desire the narrow road.
+So, my policy is to offer you what you desire and to help you overcome your obstructions, to the extent that you are willing to participate.
+I advise you to read more about spiritual counseling if you believe that you are ready to participate in the hard work necessary to heal according to the Catholic mystic tradition.
+Do not be afraid.
+Forgiveness is freedom from suffering.

-It is normal to feel concerned about privacy and even receiving a diagnosis, as these can affect your ability to trust and your civil rights.
+It is normal to feel concerned about privacy and even receiving a diagnosis, as these can affect your ability to trust and your Constitutional and civil rights.
 This is why it is important that you seek help from a professional who understands these risks and will do whatever is within his or her limits to educate and protect you.
-I encourage you to read my Office Policies (Consent to Treatment) prior to contacting me for services, as it addresses some of these concerns in detail.
-If you still have questions or concerns, it’s good to talk about these in the first consultation and ongoing.

 Yes.
 I use a number of different methods that I have found to be effective in providing psychotherapy and counseling, which I teach to clients in session so that they can use these techniques during session and in their daily lives.
 Trauma-informed techniques to help clients learn how to respond to ‘danger’ signals from the brain are very important.
 The integration of Sacred Scripture, Catholic mysticism, and the teachings of the Catholic Church, are also often important for many of my clients, which I may offer guidance if it’s an area that I have knowledge or experience.